- Off road parking

 A superb Warkworth cottage retreat.

-All ground floor.
 Three bedrooms: 2 x double, 1 x adult bunks.
 Bathroom with bath, basin and WC.
 Open plan living area with spacious, well-equipped fitted kitchen, dining area and sitting area, leading to conservatory.

 - Oil central heating